 Giving heritage a chance

 These markets have a very important heritage: La Concordia and La Perseverancia as properties of cultural interest and Las Cruces as a national monument.
-But beyond the titles, they constitute a possibility of finding history beneath them in terms of its architecture, culture, and their neighborhoods.
+But beyond the titles, they constitute a possibility of finding history beneath them in terms of its architecture, culture, and neighborhoods.
 That is why I invite you to explore these landmarks because you will have the chance to learn more about Bogotá’s story!

 My final recommendations are visiting Las Cruces market first and it is preferable to go and return in UBER.
 For La Concordia market, you can take a SITP or TransMilenio to the station Museo del Oro, and then walk to the destination.
 For La Perseverancia market, you can grab SITP or Transmilenio to Museo Nacional station and then walk.
 If you want to visit the three markets on the same day, you can take a taxi or UBER; it will be cheaper because they are pretty close to each other.